sstojkovic/bigdata/README.md

 ES_SPARK_MASTER=spark://spark-master:7077
 ES_DATA_SOURCE=hdfs://hadoop:9000/data
 ```
-Application container is configured in a way that it waits for a hadoop to be ready before it continues executeion.
+Application container is configured in a way that it waits for a hadoop to be ready before it continues execution.
 Environment variable:
  ```
 ES_HEALTHCHECK_ENDPOINT=http://hadoop:50070/webhdfs/v1/data?op=GETFILESTATUS